5 Best Free AI YouTube Shorts Makers (Tested & Ranked)

 | Watermark | Whether the free plan adds a watermark |

-| AI Features | Script generation, auto-captions, voice, music |
+| AI Features | Script generation, auto-captions, voiceover, music |

 Quick Comparison

-| Tool | Free Videos/Month | Watermark | Best For | Rating |
+| Tool | Type | Free Videos/Month | Watermark | Best For |

 |---|---|---|---|---|

-| Canva | 5 exports | No | Creators who want template control | 8/10 |
+| Canva | Text-to-video | 5 exports | No | Template-based creators |

-| InVideo AI | 4 exports | Yes | Quick text-to-video generation | 7.5/10 |
+| InVideo AI | Text-to-video | 4 exports | Yes | Quick prompt-to-video generation |

-| Opus Clip | 3 clips | Yes | Repurposing long videos into Shorts | 7/10 |
+| Opus Clip | Clip-based | 3 clips | Yes | Repurposing long videos into Shorts |

 2. Canva — Best for Template-Based Creators

-- Massive template library — thousands of Shorts templates
+- Thousands of Shorts templates

 - Drag-and-drop editor is intuitive